Teaching During Turbulent Times

 NUhelp: A guide to Northwestern’s resources and information on safety and well-being.

 Religious & Spiritual Life: The University Chaplains are available to talk confidentially with anyone who would benefit from a listening ear.
-You do not need to belong to a religious tradition to speak with a Chaplain.
+One does not need to belong to a religious tradition to speak with a Chaplain.

 TimelyCare: Available to all students as a 24/7 resource to free virtual mental health support, including scheduled counseling and on-demand access to a mental health practitioner.